tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 * You have added a git tag with the release version

-If you haven't followed these steps, you will be prompted by the `deploy_check` role.
+If you haven't followed these steps, you will be prompted by the `deploy_check` role when running the ansible playbook.
 This role will also prompt you to confirm that the git tag it finds is what you expect.

-The ansible command to deploy to production will vary depending on how your production environment is configured.
+The `ansible-playbook` command to deploy to production will vary depending on how your production environment is configured.
 You may also need to update `ansible.cfg` depending on the environment.
 For example, you may need to set `host_key_checking = no` if using password authentication (although you're encouraged to use SSH keys instead).

-An example for provisioning to the prod environment:
+An example for provisioning to the production environment using the `controller` VM:

 ```
 $ ./ssh_provisioning.sh